Surgical Procedure for Knee Cartilage Transplant - Harvesting, Cell Culture & Implantation

 First Step of cartilage transplant - harvesting a tiny grain of your cartilage

-The patient is booked in for a two night stay at the clinic.
+The patient is booked in for a two-night stay at the clinic.
 A thorough clinical investigation is performed with ultrasound, x-rays and Arthroscopy (minimally invasive surgical technique performed under local anaesthetic) to check once more that cartilage transplant is the most suitable procedure.
-During the arthroscopy if cartilage transplantation is a viable solution, healthy cartilage cells (also known as chondrocytes) the size of a grain of rice will be removed from a healthy, non weight bearing section of the knee joint.
+During the arthroscopy, if cartilage transplantation is a viable solution, healthy cartilage cells (also known as chondrocytes) the size of a grain of rice will be removed from a healthy, non-weight bearing section of the knee joint.
 Only two small incisions of about 1cm each are made.
-In addition to the cartilage removal, a small quantity of blood (approx. 150ml) is taken to provide a natural serum for the cartilage cells to grow outside the body.
-On the second day following the operation, the patient can go home with full weight bearing capacity.
+In addition to cartilage removal, a small quantity of blood (approx. 150ml) is taken to provide a natural serum for the cartilage cells to grow outside the body.
+On the second day following the operation, the patient can go home with full weight-bearing capacity.

 Cell Culture - growing new cartilage in the laboratory

-This laboratory grown cartilage does not yet have the consistency and stability of natural cartilage.
-It is softer and does not yet provide smooth surfaces with the superb anti-friction features of the natural cartilage.
+This laboratory-grown cartilage does not yet have the consistency and stability of natural cartilage.
+It is softer and does not yet provide smooth surfaces with the superb anti-friction features of natural cartilage.

 Second Surgical Appointment - Cartilage Implantation is performed by arthroscopic procedure

 This appointment is for a second minimally invasive arthroscopic knee procedure which has been introduced and perfected by the founder of the Gelenk-Klinik.
-First the damaged cartilage is cleaned out, then newly grown cartilage cells are inserted as three dimensional spheres of cartilage and spread over the damaged area of the cartilage surfaces in the joint.
+First, the damaged cartilage is cleaned out, and then newly grown cartilage cells are inserted as three-dimensional spheres of cartilage and spread over the damaged area of the cartilage surfaces in the joint.
 Here they grow into the existing healthy cartilage.
-The cartilage transplant providing a plug to repair the joint.
+The cartilage transplant provides a plug to repair the joint.
 The new healthy cartilage provides all the protective functions that were missing in the injured joint.
 The joint surface is covered with elastic, smooth and viable cartilage, that can resist the challenges of sports and work.
 As the implanted cartilage matches the properties of the natural cartilage there is no risk of rejection from the surrounding cartilage tissues.

 Healing - the regenerated cartilage becomes strong and durable within 3 months

-The cartilage transplant grows into the joint and starts to fit into their natural environment, becoming as tough and smooth as the neighboring cartilage tissue.
+The cartilage transplant grows into the joint and starts to fit into its natural environment, becoming as tough and smooth as the neighbouring cartilage tissue.
 48 hours after the Implantation patients can leave the hospital.
-However the joint must not bear any weight another six weeks, until the cartilage transplant had a chance to mature.
+However, the joint must not bear any weight for another six weeks, until the cartilage transplant had a chance to mature.
 Three months after the transplant the joint can bear full weight.
-After only one year following the transplant the cartilage graftis no longer distinguishable from the cartilage tissue.
+After only one year following the transplant, the cartilage graft is no longer distinguishable from the cartilage tissue.